bitembassy/home-node/README.md

 bitcoind
 ```

-To test c-lightning is running:
+To test bitcoind is running:
 ```bash
 bitcoin-cli getblockchaininfo
 ```